Xianghua-YNU/compphys2026-final-project-buglord/2_Code/README.md

 4) Or run a longer MCMC for production-quality results: python 2_Code/run_all.py --data 3_Data/processed_data/sn_sample.csv

-5）If you want to reproduce more complete results, please use this:python 2_Code/run_all.py --data 3_Data/raw_data/sn_sample.csv --quick
+5) If you want to reproduce more complete results, please use this:python 2_Code/run_all.py --data 3_Data/raw_data/all_sample.csv --quick

 Outputs
 - 2_Code/output/ contains a set of files: